dib-lab/2020-paper-sourmash-gather/manuscript.md

 (CTB: check citations / content of latest actual CAMI pub, https://www.biorxiv.org/content/10.1101/2021.07.12.451567v1)

-Since min-set-cov yields only a collection of genomes rather than a species list, we generated a taxonomic profile for a given metagenome cover through the following procedure.
-For each genome match, we used the species designation in the NCBI taxonomy for that genome.
+Since min-set-cov yields only a collection of genomes rather than a species list, we generated a taxonomic profile from a given metagenome cover through the following procedure.
+For each genome match, we noted the species designation in the NCBI taxonomy for that genome.
 Then, we calculated the fraction of the genome remaining in the metagenome after k-mers belonging to higher-rank genomes have been removed (red